 For more impressions on Sintra, Cascais and a something more visual, check our article published with Trips 100 UK.

-Disclaimer: we enjoyed 2 nights complimentary stay and one night with a press rate – many thanks again to Martinhal for warmth, hospitality and impeccable services.
+Disclaimer: we enjoyed 2 nights complimentary stay and one night with a press rate in exchange of Martinhal Cascais reviews – many thanks again for warmth, hospitality and impeccable services.
 Pictures, opinions, enthusiastic cheeky kids – entirely ours.